-There are many risks and dangers associated with substance abuse: brain damage, addiction, cancer and others.
-What most people don’t consider when they first start using is that they are putting themselves at risk for death by suicide.
-It is the hidden risk of substance abuse and it is a terrifying thought.
+There are many risks and dangers associated with substance abuse: brain damage, addiction, cancer, and others.
+What most people don’t consider when they first start using is the hidden risk of substance abuse—self-harm and suicide.
 If you knew that you might end your own life, would you have tried using drugs in the first place?
-When more people understand this serious risk, hopefully more will make a smart choice to never use drugs.
+Hopefully, when more people understand this serious risk, more will choose never to use drugs.

 Facts About Suicide and Substance Abuse

 One of the most dominant risk factors for suicide is substance abuse.
 Often, someone struggling with substance abuse will use their drug of choice in suicide attempts.

 - Poisoning is the third-most common suicide method.

 - 75% percent of these suicides by poisoning involved a drug or alcohol, as opposed to some other substance such as carbon monoxide.

 - Many poisoning suicides included both drugs and alcohol.

 - Prescriptions are the most common drugs used in suicide attempts.

 Statistics involving drugs and suicide may be even more alarming than the current facts.
 When someone overdoses on a drug, it can be challenging to determine whether it was accidental or intentional.
 Unless they left a note or spoke to someone about their intentions, the assumption is usually accidental.
 This means that many deaths ruled accidents may have been suicides.